Federal funding threatened over transgender athlete policy

 The department did not immediately respond Thursday to a request for comment.

+New Haven Mayor Justin Elicker said his city could lose the final two years of funding for its five-year magnet school grant federal when the federal fiscal year ends this month.

+“It would basically mean that New Haven schoolchildren would have less access to educational opportunities,” he said.
+“There are teachers and administrative staff that support our program that are fully funded by this grant.”

-Timothy Sullivan Jr., the superintendent of schools for the education council, said it has no intention of signing the document.
+He and Timothy Sullivan Jr., the superintendent of schools for the education council, said they have no intention of signing the document.

 The state's congressional delegation also sent a letter Thursday to Kimberly Richey, the U.S. Education Department's acting assistant secretary for civil rights, calling the department's action “an unprecedented overreach."